 BIO 316 Evolutionary Biology

-The history, genetic basis, and products of evolutionary forces, including understanding the factors that affect evolutionary change, and the modes of evolutionary change.
+This course includes the history, genetic basis and products of evolutionary forces, including understanding the factors that affect evolutionary change, and the modes of evolutionary change.
 This course is designed to present the evidence for evolution and its effects on populations from the molecular to the community and ecosystem level.
-Three lectures.
-Prerequisite: BIO315
+Prerequisite: BIO 315.

 BIO 318 Botany